openchattanooga/open-chattanooga-website/_posts/2014-09-05-announcing-our-blog.md

 Finally, Open Chattanooga has a blog!
 Hopefully this will be a good venue for us to keep everyone up to date on what we're doing!

 We have a lunch meeting next Wednesday September 10th!
-Preston Reid from Code for America will be our special guest.
+Preston Rhea from Code for America will be our special guest.
 We will be having the lunch at the Waterhouse Pavilion at 12pm and discussing our on-going projects.
 You can go to the [meetup page for the event](http://www.meetup.com/cfabrigade/Chattanooga-TN/1204642/) for information and RSVP as well!

 Here are our on-going projects.
 We need your help!
 If you have any interest in them, you should come to the meeting and we can help pipe you in to a project.